pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-31-nora-out-of-gas.md

 Several cars passed by, slowed down a bit, then sped off again.
 At last the gas bottle van stopped.
 The gas guy opened the side door and revealed a choice of gas bottles.
 I chose one: 11 kilos of gas, 20 euros.
 We swapped bottles.
 It must've looked very shady to passers-by, but I was happy with my full bottle.

-I dingied back to Vite & Rêves and we cooked water for doing the dishes to celebrate.
+I dinghied back to Vite & Rêves and we cooked water for doing the dishes to celebrate.